 Yes No

+Both yes and no. Some Australian jurisdictions may require businesses to all be licensed but others may only require notification.
 Under Standard 3.2.2 - Food Safety Practices and General Requirements, a new food business or changing the business's name, location or activities must inform the relevant food enforcement agency.
 How this is done will differ by state and territory.

-In Australia, food businesses are subject to either licensing or notification requirements, depending on the locations, nature, and scope of their operations.
+In Australia, food businesses are subject to either licensing or notification requirements, depending on the location, nature, and scope of their operations.
 This is because there are different food laws in different states and territories in Australia.

 Licencing